ShootrNetwork/shootrnetwork.github.io/_posts/2016-5-20-swift02-Enums.md

 > Villain = "Villain", Hero = "Hero"

-The use for any of this enums will be like,
+The use for any of these enums will be like,

 {% highlight swift %}
     let supermanLevel = Level.Superhero.rawValue
     let supermanType = Faction.Hero.rawValue
 {% endhighlight %}

-Keep in mind that accessing rawValue will return an optional, as the value may not exist.
-That may happens if we have,
+Keep in mind that accessing rawValue will return an optional, as the rawValue may not exist.
+That may happen if we have,

 {% highlight swift %}
     let supermanLevel = Level(rawValue: 15)